bmesuere/PhD-thesis/chapter3.md

 The correctness of the computed LCAs can be checked based on the taxonomic hierarchy shown in [@Fig:ch3fig1].

-### Case study: analysis of a metaproteomics data set {#sec:ch3-CS2}
+### Case study: analysis of a metaproteomics data&nbsp;set {#sec:ch3-CS2}

 As a demonstration of the Unipept CLI, this second case study shows how it can be used to get insight into the biodiversity within one of the faecal samples from a gut microbiome study [@Verberkmoes2009].
 The sample was taken from a female that is part of a healthy monozygotic twin pair born in 1951 that was invited to take part in a larger double-blinded study.
 Details of this individual with respect to diet, antibiotic usage, and so on are described by @Dicksved2008 (individual 6a in this study, sample 7 in the study of @Verberkmoes2009).
 The most important thing that we learn from the available information in the questionnaire that this individual has filled up, is that she had gastroenteritis at the time the sample was taken and that her twin sister (individual 6b in the study of @Dicksved2008, sample 7 in the study of @Verberkmoes2009) had taken non-steroidal anti-inflammatory drugs during the past 12 months before the time of sampling.
 The data can be downloaded from the website of the study and is also available as a demo data set on the Unipept website.

 ##### Duplicate peptides
-Say that we stored the list of tryptic peptides that were extracted from sample 7 in the study of @Verberkmoes2009 in the text file sample7.dat.
+Say that we stored the list of tryptic peptides that were extracted from sample 7 in the study of @Verberkmoes2009 in the text file `sample7.dat`.
 The file contains a list of all tryptic peptides, each on a separate line.
-The following session shows that this file contains a list of 3983 tryptic peptides (2065 unique peptides) that could be identified in the faecal sample using *shotgun metaproteomics*.
+The following session shows that this file contains a list of 3&thinsp;983 tryptic peptides (2&thinsp;065 unique peptides) that could be identified in the faecal sample using *shotgun metaproteomics*.

 <div class="sourceCode"><pre class="sourceCode zsh"><code class="sourceCode zsh"><b>$</b> <span class="kw">head</span> -n5 sample7.dat
 SGIVLPGQAQEKPQQAEVVAVGPGGVVDGK